Jean Barbeyrac

 Jean Barbeyrac (/fr/; 15 March 1674 – 3 March 1744) was a French jurist and translator.
-A French Huguenot, he translated influential works by Hugo Grotius, Samuel von Pufendorf, Richard Cumberland and others into French.
+He was a French Huguenot who translated influential works by Hugo Grotius, Samuel von Pufendorf, Richard Cumberland, and others into French.

 Life

-Born at Béziers in Lower Languedoc, he was the nephew of Charles Barbeyrac, a distinguished physician of Montpellier.
-He moved with his family into Switzerland after the Revocation of the Edict of Nantes.
+Born at Béziers in lower Languedoc, France, Barbeyrac was the nephew of Charles Barbeyrac, a distinguished physician of Montpellier.
+He moved with his family into Switzerland after the Edict of Fontainebleau.
 After spending some time at Geneva and Frankfurt am Main, he became professor of belles-lettres in the French school of Berlin.
-Then, in 1711, he was called to the professorship of history and civil law at Lausanne, finally settling as professor of public law at Groningen.
+In 1711, he was called to the professorship of history and civil law at Lausanne, finally settling as professor of public law at Groningen.